-This loop is great for long hot summer days, stacking up the miles with breathtaking views of Snowdonia, without the effort of hitting summits.
+The 4C Snowdonia Loop is great for long hot summer days, stacking up 15 miles of breathtaking views of Snowdonia National Park without the effort of hitting any summits.

 Distance 14.7 miles

 Summits none, but it’s easy to include Crimpiau, Creigiau Gleision, Pen Llithrig Y Wrach and Craiglwyn as short diversions.

 Views Llyn Crafnant, Capel Curig valley to Snowdon, Ogwen valley (great views of Tryfan and Pen Yr Ole Wen), Llyn Cowlyd’s amazing valley.

 1. We park at Llyn Crafnant’s well maintained public car park (toilets available here).
 The west side of the lake is the far prettier walk (and avoids the road).
 From the south tip of the lake we head up towards the gnarled summit of Crimpiau, the path carves a way through to the left of the mountain top.